Larrakeyah

 Population growth drivers in Larrakeyah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Larrakeyah's population is estimated at around 4,395 as of Nov 2025.
-This reflects an increase of 452 people (11.5%) since the 2021 Census, which reported a population of 3,943 people.
-The change is inferred from the resident population of 4,389, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 2,253 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Larrakeyah's 11.5% growth since the 2021 census exceeded the SA3 area (8.1%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and address validation for the suburb of Larrakeyah, the estimated population as of February 2026 is around 4,400.
+This figure reflects an increase of 457 people (11.6%) since the 2021 Census, which recorded a population of 3,943.
+The current resident population estimate of 4,389 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,256 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The suburb's population growth of 11.6% since the 2021 census exceeded both the SA3 area (8.2%) and the SA4 region, positioning Larrakeyah as a growth leader in the region.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods, driving this growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking at population projections moving forward, an above median population growth of statistical areas analysed by AreaSearch is projected, with the Larrakeyah SA2 expected to grow by 729 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, aggregated SA2-level projections indicate an above median population growth for statistical areas analysed by AreaSearch.
+By 2041, the suburb is projected to grow by 729 persons, reflecting a total increase of 16.3% over the 17-year period.

 Frequently Asked Questions - Population